MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-TST/README.md

 ### Inputs

 * Number of tours
-* Number of passengers on a tour
+* Number of passengers on each tour
-* Passenger type
+* Passenger type for every passenger

 ### Processes